A Perturbation Approach to Unconstrained Linear Bandits: High-probability Bounds

-Fortunately, there is already an algorithm for unbounded domains due to \citet{zhang2022parameter} which handles exactly this issue.
-Their approach is based on a clever combination of composite regularization and implicit optimistic updates, as detailed in \Cref{app:high-prob-static}.
 Plugging this approach into our framework, and composing \Cref{prop:high-prob-redux} with \citet[Theorem 3]{zhang2022parameter}, we obtain the following high-probability guarantee.
-Notably, the result matches the best-known results from the constrained setting \citep{zimmert2022return} up to the usual $\cO(\log(\norm{\cmp}))$ penalties associated with unbounded domains. \begin{restatable}{theorem}{HighProbStatic} Let \Alg be implemented with \citet[Algorithm 1]{zhang2022parameter}, and $\delta\in (0,1/3]$.
-Then for any $\cmp$ in $\R^d$, with probability at least $1-3\delta$,
+Notably, the result matches the best-known results from the constrained setting \citep{zimmert2022return} up to poly-logarithmic terms. \begin{restatable}{theorem}{HighProbStatic} Let \Alg be implemented with \citet[Algorithm 1]{zhang2022parameter}, and $\delta\in (0,1/3]$.
+Then for any $\cF_0$-measurable $\cmp\in\R^d$, with probability at least $1-3\delta$,